Rice Bran Is a Dietary Powerhouse, Providing Many Key Nutrients

 Is rice bran a superfood?

 Depending on your definition of a superfood, I would argue that rice bran qualifies as such.
-As previously mentioned, rice bran contains thousands of different nutrients and dietary factors, such as polysaccharides, amino acids, fatty acids, vitamins, minerals, elements, co-factors, and metabolites, making it very nutritionally dense.
+As previously mentioned, rice bran contains hundreds of different nutrients and dietary factors, such as polysaccharides, amino acids, fatty acids, vitamins, minerals, elements, co-factors, and metabolites, making it very nutritionally dense.

 References